 - The defendant acted in a way that breached this duty.

 - The injuries are the result of the defendant's actions.

 Reports from law enforcement, photographs of the accident scene, witness testimony, and copies of your medical records are some of the types of evidence that can be used to support your claim.
 Expert witnesses can also be called to testify on specific aspects of the case such as how your injuries have affected your future earning potential and the type of medical care you might require in the future due to an accident-related disability.

 Contact Neblett, Beard & Arsenault to Protect Your Rights

 An experienced personal injury attorney can locate the necessary evidence to prove liability, document your damages, and negotiate with the insurance company on your behalf.
 This allows you to focus your attention on recovering from your injuries and moving forward with your life.

 Neblett, Beard & Arsenault's award-winning legal team is dedicated to advocating for the rights of injured Louisiana motorcyclists.
-Call today to schedule a free, no-obligation initial consultation.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation initial consultation.